mkang85/story_circles/README.md

 After that, run shotgun and copy the url in the terminal into your browser.

-Once you've created an account, you can start making story circles and see past ones.
+Once you've created an account, you can start making new story circles and see past ones.